 Suicide Prevention Education for Middle and High School Staff

-KRS 156.095 requires all school district employees with job duties requiring direct contact with students in grades six (6) through twelve (12) to fulfill one hour of high-quality (in-person, live streaming, or video recording) professional development training every year to review suicide prevention.
+School district employees with job duties requiring direct contact with students in grades four through twelve shall receive a minimum of one hour of evidenced-based suicide prevention training, which includes risk factors, warning signs, protective factors, response procedures, referral, and postvention procedures.
 In years that training is not provided, new hires shall be provided suicide prevention materials for review.
 This training may be included in the four days of professional development under KRS 158.070.
 KRS 161.011 permits suicide prevention training for classified employees.

 Youth Mental Health First Aid

-As part of the Kentucky AWARE Project funded by the U.S. Department of Health and Human Services SAMHSA NITT-AWARE grant, the Kentucky Department of Education is currently providing Youth Mental Health First Aid Training.
+As part of the Kentucky AWARE Project funded by the U.S. Department of Health and Human Services SAMHSA, the Kentucky Department of Education is currently providing Youth Mental Health First Aid Training.
 Youth Mental Health First Aid teaches you how to identify, understand and respond to signs of mental illnesses and substance use disorders.
 This evidence-based 6-hour certification course gives adults who work with youth the skills they need to reach out and provide initial support to adolescents (ages 12-18) who may be in crisis or developing a mental health or substance use problem and help connect them to the appropriate care.
 Kentucky Department of Education is able to offer the course for free to school and community groups.
+Request more information by emailing ymhfainfo@education.ky.gov.

 Deborah Sauber